 To obtain approval to handle returned checks:

-Develop written procedures and internal controls that are in compliance with the requirements in 10.2.1 Accept Checks as Payment and 10.1.2 Implement Internal Controls for Handling Cash and/or Checks.Develop written procedures for handling returned checks.
+Develop written procedures and internal controls that are in compliance with the requirements in 10.2.1 Accept Checks as Payment and 10.1.2 Implement Internal Controls for Handling Cash and/or Checks, including your procedures for handling returned checks.

+Submit a copy of your procedures to University Bursar Cashier Operations requesting approval to handle returned checks.
+Submit a Returned Check Handling form to University Bursar.

 University Bursar reviews your procedures and submitted Returned Check Handling form.
-If approved, you will receive an email confirming approval for your unit to handle returned checks.Submit a Returned Check Handling form to USFSCO Business Operations.
-Attach copies of your procedures which will be kept by USFSCO.
+If approved, you will receive an email confirming approval for your unit to handle returned checks.

-USFSCOthey approve, USFSCO sends an email confirming your unit's decision to handle returned checks.

 Forms Used in this Procedure

 Returned Check Handling